-Member of the Board of

-Directors, independent director,

-member of the Appointment

-and Remuneration Committee,

-member of the Audit Committee

-of the Board of Directors
+Member of the Board of Directors, independent director, member of the Appointment and Remuneration Committee, member of the Audit Committee of the Board of Directors Year of birth: 1962.

 In 1985, graduated from Leningrad State University, Economic Faculty.
 1979-1981: Sports Faculty, Lesgaft Institute of Physical Training.
 1992: Emory University (Atlanta, USA), management.